 EWP partners campaign at all levels, nationally, regionally and globally for this right to be recognised in law, and for it to practised.

 Campaigning to achieve the new Agenda 2030, prioritising Goal 6 on water and sanitation

-The world now has a new global agenda - Agenda 2030, through the adoption of the Sustainable Development Goals - which will shape our development for the next 15 years and work to end inequality.We are delighted that there is now a dedicated water and sanitation goal - Goal 6 - but now is the time for the hard work to begin at a national level!
-We work with our members and partners to effectively shape global and national priorities and help determine where aid and support is invested.
-We have to ensure that work to achieve the global goals prioritises water and sanitation as ensuring access for all is critical to meeting so many of the other goals.
-100% is possible in our generation.
+The world now has a new global agenda - Agenda 2030, through the adoption of the Sustainable Development Goals.We are delighted that there is now a dedicated water and sanitation goal (Goal 6).
+However, now is the time for the hard work to begin on a national level.
+We must ensure with our members that the global goals prioritise water and sanitation by ensuring access for all as this is critical for meeting all other Sustainable Development Goals.

 How we do it

-Creating unifying global moments: In our ongoing advocacy, there will be key moments when we need to unify the voice of civil society for maximum impact – for example in the run up to a UN General Assembly.
-To do this we will coordinate a global campaign action which will engage a large number of our members.
-Under our main campaign 'Keep Your Promises', we work to push governments to meet their commitments and obligations to ensure the human rights to water and sanitation for all.
-Through this, we hold the annual Water Action Month in March.
-Our members are so passionate and excited about World Water Day on 22 March, that we decided to celebrate for the whole month to raise awareness and call for change!
-Everyone, everywhere!
+In our ongoing advocacy, there will be key global moments when we need to unify the voice of civil society organisations for maximum impact.
+For example, in the run up to a UNGA.
+To do this we will coordinate a global campaign action, which will engage a large number of our members.
+Under our main campaign, ‘Water Action Month’, we work with our members to push governments to meet their commitments and obligations in order to ensure the human rights to water and sanitation for all is protected.
+Seeing our members’ extraordinary efforts and passion for World Water Day (22nd March), we decided to celebrate for the whole month of March to raise awareness and call for sustainable changes through an impactful campaign!